Main content | back to top

 The proprietary Shell Middle Distillate Synthesis (SMDS) process is at the heart of the two-train Pearl GTL plant.
 Developed over more than three decades, the process has been proven on a commercial scale at the 14,700-barrel-per-day Bintulu GTL plant in Malaysia, which began operation in 1993.

 Shell has over 3,500 patents across all stages of the GTL process.
 The Bintulu experience helped improve the chemical catalysts integral to the SMDS process.
-These improvements help reduce unit capital expenditure, allow faster processing and should enable Shell to produce greater volumes of fuel and other products at Pearl.
+These improvements help reduce unit capital expenditure, allowing faster processing that enable Shell to produce greater volumes of fuel and other products at Pearl.

 The plant includes systems to capture energy given off during the processes, converting it to steam that drives the plant’s compressors and generates electricity.